 Since the start of the near zero interest rate regime in 2008, the above implied treasury price indices have fluctuated greatly.
 They hit their peaks in August of 2016, with a gain of 158% and 108% for the 10-year and 30-year respectively since the start of 2008.

-Interest rates are at their lowest possible point, realistically, there is no fundamental reason for treasury prices to keep rising.
+With interest rate at their lowest possible point, realistically, there is no fundamental reason for treasury prices to keep rising.
 With interest rates set to rise in the U.S., the recent treasury sell-off gives us a glimpse of what may happen when rates actually start rising.
-Treasury prices have fallen by 45% and 31% for 10-year and 30-year treasuries respectively at the mere suggestion of higher interest rates, thus, it is essential to evaluate the fundamentals of the treasury market before any fresh investment are made.
+With treasury prices having fallen by 45% and 31% for 10-year and 30-year treasuries respectively at the mere suggestion of higher interest rates, it is essential to evaluate the fundamentals of the treasury market before any fresh investment are made.